Constantin Frommann: SV Meppen

-In mid-November 2020, Frommann signed a contract with 3.
+In November 2020, Frommann signed a contract with 3.
 Liga club SV Meppen, valid until the summer of 2022, after regular keepers Luca Plogmann and Matthis Harsman had suffered injuries.
 In May 2022, it was announced that his expiring contract would not be extended, making him a free agent after the season.

+After football

+In January 2023, Frommann announced his retirement from football on medical advice due to persistent and irreparable hip problems.

+Following his retirement, Frommann co-founded FUTURE GOAL alongside football coach and bank clerk Sven Oliver Gercke.
+The company aims to assist professional athletes in transitioning smoothly into life after their active careers.

 International career

 On 12 November 2013, Frommann made his debut for the Germany national under-16 team.
 Since then, he played in all of the German Football Association national youth teams up to the U20.
 At the 2015 UEFA European Under-17 Championship, he started in the final (1–4 loss to France) and was elected to the team of the tournament.
 For his achievements, he was also awarded the bronze U-17 Fritz Walter Medal.